Purnananda Burhagohain: Premiership

 As premier, he advised the king to follow a conciliatory policy towards the Moamariyas, but was overruled by the other nobles.
 However, at his recommendation, the king permitted the Moamariya's to have their Guru, as the Moamariya had been without one since Ashtabhujdeva and Deka Mahanta Bayan (alias Gagini) were executed by the Ahom government after the reinstallation of Lakshmi Singha in 1770.
 Accordingly, they made Pitambardeva, a member of the last Mahanta's line, the head of their Satra in February 1785.

 In 1786 a rebellion broke out led by common weaver Harihar Tanti.
-Theu took over Rangpur.
+They took over Rangpur.
 Many failed attempts were made to recapture the city.

 Purnananda spent most of his premiership in suppressing rebellions, forging diplomatic ties and fighting over the Barkandazes.

 Gaurinath Singha died in August 1795 without male issue.
 Purnanada installed Kinaram, a minor son of Charing Raja Kadam Dighala Gohain, on the throne.
 At his accession, Kinaram was given the Hindu name Kamaleshwar Singha and the Ahom name of Suklengpha.

 Impressed by the Company army's discipline and organization during Captain Welsh's expedition, and finding it difficult to recruit soldiers through kheldars, Purnananda undertook measures to create a regular standing army.
 He retained Dina and Fakirchand, two Hindustani sepoys.
 The troops were given a uniform and armed with flint-lock guns, purchased in Calcutta.
 Later the strength of the army was increased, divided into 18 companies of 100 sepoys each, and stationed at both Guahati and Jorhat.
 Chandra Gohain, related to the Burhagohain, was appointed Captain.
 With the aid of this force, the Burhagohain quelled the Moamariyas and other forces.

 In 1803 under the command of Bhadari Barbarua, Burhagohain attacked Kachari king Krishna Chandra because he refused to send back some fugitives.
-Purnananda entered into an agreement with Sarbananda Singha, the chief of the Moamariyas of Bengmara, by which he ceded to the latter territory between the Brahmaputra and the Burhi Dihing and accepted his title Barsenapati (Great General).
+Purnananda entered into an agreement with Sarbananda Singha, the chief of the Moamariyas of Bengmara (present-day Tinisukia), by which he ceded to the latter territory between the Brahmaputra and the Burhi Dihing and accepted his title Barsenapati (Great General).
 This territory was called Matak rajya or the Matak Kingdom.
 In return Sarbananda agreed to pay the Ahom government an annual tribute.